 The statutory requirement for DSLs and deputy DSLs is to renew training every 2 years.
 However, face to face DSL training is unavailable during this period and whilst COVID-19 measures are in place, a DSL or deputy who has been trained previously to the required standard will continue to be classed as a trained DSL/deputy, even if they miss their refresher/update training.

-This update to the school's safeguarding policy (version 1) was compiled on 31st March 2020
+This update to the school's safeguarding policy (Version 3 January 2021) was agreed on January 2021